theodore-s-beers/feruca/README.md

 to be tolerant of input that may not be entirely kosher UTF-8.

 In describing feruca as a "basic implementation," I have a few things in mind.
-First, I don't expect that it will win any awards for performance.
+**First**, I don't expect that it will win any awards for performance.
 My rough attempts at benchmarking suggest that this is on the order of 8–10x slower than `ucol` from [icu4c](https://github.com/unicode-org/icu).
 (On the other hand, that isn't as bad as one might imagine, considering the incredible degree of